-Please print in ink or use a typewriter. □ September 2010 A \$65 nonrefundable application fee must be submitted with this application.
-Make checks payable to The Cooper Union.
-Only checks or money orders will be accepted.
+Please print in ink or use a typewriter.
+September 2011

+A \$65 nonrefundable application fee Make checks payable to The Cooper Univ d.
 Your cancelled check is your receipt.

-Check one category: ☐ First-Year Applicant □ Transfer Applicant ☐ Master's Degree, Engineering (Deadline: March 1) Check only one major from the following: The Irwin S. Chanin The Albert Nerken School of Architecture1 The School of Art1 School of Engineering Check one of the following (Bachelor of Engineering Programs) ☐ Bachelor of Architecture □ Bachelor of Fine Arts □ Chemical Engineering ☐ Civil Engineering (5-year degree) (4-year degree) ☐ Art Certificate Program □ Electrical Engineering First-Year Deadline: Jan 5 Mechanical Engineering Transfer Deadline: Jan 5 First-Year Deadline: Jan 8 Transfer Deadline: Jan 8 ☐ Interdisciplinary Engineering Studies (B.S. in Engineering) □ Early Decision Deadline: Dec 1 First-Year Deadline: Feb 2 Transfer Deadline: Mar 12 ☐ Early Decision (First-Year only) Deadline: Dec 1 Social Security # Name ☐ Mr. ☐ Ms. Last name while in high school if now different: Date of Birth Birthplace City / State / Country Are you a U.S. citizen? □ Yes □ No Are you a Permanent Resident? □ Yes □ No If not, what type of visa do you have? \Box A \Box B \Box F \Box G \Box H \square M \square R □ Other Do you hold an I-20 from any institution? □ Yes □ No Home Address City and State Zip Code No. and Street Apt# County Mailing Address2 No. and Street Apt# County City and State Zip Code Telephone (Cellphone (e-mail address
+Check one category: First-Year Applicant

+, , , , , , , , , , , , , , , , , , , , Transfer Applicant

+Master's Degree, Engineering (Dead dline: J anuary 31)

+Check only one major from the following :

+The Irwin S. Chanin The Albert Ne

+School of Architecture 1 The School of Art1 School of Eng

+Check one of th · ·

+gineering Programs)

+□ Bachelor of Architecture Bachelor of Fine Arts Chemical Engin

+(5-year degree) (4-year degree) Civil Engineerin

+F: .
+V .
+B .
+III .
+I .
+5 Art Certificate Program Electrical Engin •

+First-Year Deadline: Jan 5 F (V B III 7 Mechanical Eng gineering

+Transfer Deadline: Jan 5 First-Year Deadline: Jan 7 Or - vi (D.C. in Francisco)

+Transfer Deadline: Jan 7 General Engine ering (B.S. in Engineering)

+Early Decision Deadline: Dec 3 F: First-Year Deadline: Jan 31

+Deadline: Dec 3 FIE

+Transfer Deadline: Mar 11

+☐ Early Decision (First-Year only) Deadline: Dec 3

+Deaumile.
+Dec 3

+Social Security #

+Name □ Mr. □ Ms. F: all - II

+Last name while in high school if now di Firs Mid ale Last

+Last name wille in riigh school if now ur 116161 IL

+Date of Birth Birthplace

+City / State / Cour ntry

+Are you a U.S. citizen? ☐ Yes ☐ No

+Are you a Permanent Resident? □ Yes □ No

+If not, what type of visa do you have?
+G □ H

+L D M ☐ Other

+Do you hold an I-20 from any institution? □ Yes □ No

+Home Address Ant# County City and State Zip Code

+No. and Street Apt# County City and state Zip Code

+Mailing Address 2 No. and Street Apt# ¥

+County City and State Zip Code

+Telephone () Се Ilphone () E-mail addr ess

 1 Please do not include any support material-i.e., slides, sketchbooks, CDs/DVDs-at this time.
 We will accept portfolio work which accompanies your hometest.
 The hometest will be mailed to you in December (Early Decision Applicants) and January (Regular Decision Applicants).
 2 All applicants must provide a United States address to use for application processing.

 Year of H.S.
 Graduation: Name of Your High School

-Address of High School No. and Street
+Address of High School

+No. and Street

-How did you find out about The Cooper City and State Zip Code CEEB Code
+How did you find out about The Coope City and State Zip Code CEEB Code

+Have you ever applied to The Cooper L

-Have you ever attended an Open House □ Yes □ No
+Have you ever attended an Open House or Tour at The Cooper Union? □ Yes □ No

-Have you ever attended a Portfolio Day ?
-Yes 🗆 No
+Have you ever attended a Portfolio Day γ? □ Yes □ No

-If yes, please indicate where and wher 1.
+If yes, please indicate where and when 1.

 Parents', Guardians', or Spouse's Name es

 Home Address

 No. and Street City and State Zip Code

-Telephone parent's e-ma il address
+Telephone Parent's E-mai il Address

 Occupation

 Employer(s)

-Are your Parents/Guardians college gra aduates?
-Yes □ No
+Are your Parents/Guardians college gra aduates? □ Yes □ No

-100 - 110

 If so, what college(s)?

-ls English your first language?
+Is English your first language?

-r and graduate students) MUST answer th
+r and graduate students) MUST answer th e following guestic ins.

-Have you been convicted of a felony? □ Yes □ No Have you been dismissed f rom a college for di sciplinary reasons? 🗆 Ye es □ No
+☐ Yes ☐ No Have you been dismissed fr □ No

-and the information will be kept confiden reatment.
-The information is being collect

-used in a discriminating manner. , ,

-Are you HispanicLatino ☐ Yes ☐ No With which ethnic group are you most t closely identified?

-vital which canno group are you most t dioboty facilities.

 ☐ African American ☐ Puerto Rican-Commonwealth n American

-□ Puerto Rican-Mainland□ Chinese □ Caucasian□ Other Latino ☐ Cuban Aı ☐ Korean nerican
+☐ Puerto Rican-Mainland☐ Chinese☐ ☐ Caucasian☐ Other Latino ☐ Cuban Aı ☐ Korean merican

-☐ Japanese (please specify) n Indian or Alaskan Nativ е
+□ Japanese (please specify) n Indian or Alaskan Native

-□ Filipino ☐ Vietnamese-Laotian-Cambodian awaiian, Pacific Islander -
+☐ Filipino □ Vietnamese-Laotian-Cambodian awaiian, Pacific Islander

-☐ South Asian-Indian-Pakistani ☐ Mexican American □ Multi-eth nnic
+☐ South Asian-Indian-Pakistani ☐ Mexican American ☐ Multi-eth☐ Other ITIIC

-□ Other

 All applicants should sign below:

 Signature Date

+8